Next: , Previous: , Up: Invoking DIRMNGR [Contents][Index]

 --keyserver name

 Use name as your keyserver.
 This is the server that gpg communicates with to receive keys, send keys, and search for keys.
-The format of the name is a URI: ‘scheme:[//]keyservername[:port]’ The scheme is the type of keyserver: "hkp" for the HTTP (or compatible) keyservers, "ldap" for the LDAP keyservers, or "mailto" for the Graff email keyserver.
+The format of the name is a URI: ‘scheme:[//]keyservername[:port]’ The scheme is the type of keyserver: "hkp" for the HTTP (or compatible) keyservers or "ldap" for the LDAP keyservers.
 Note that your particular installation of GnuPG may have other keyserver types available as well.
 Keyserver schemes are case-insensitive.
 After the keyserver name, optional keyserver configuration options may be provided.
 These are the same as the --keyserver-options of gpg, but apply only to this particular keyserver.

-Most keyservers synchronize with each other, so there is generally no need to send keys to more than one server.
-The keyserver hkp://keys.gnupg.net uses round robin DNS to give a different keyserver each time you use it.
+Some keyservers synchronize with each other, so there is not always a need to send keys to more than one server.
+Some keyservers use round robin DNS to give a different keyserver each time you use it.

 If exactly two keyservers are configured and only one is a Tor hidden service (.onion), Dirmngr selects the keyserver to use depending on whether Tor is locally running or not.
 The check for a running Tor is done for each new connection.

-If no keyserver is explicitly configured, dirmngr will use the built-in default of hkps://hkps.pool.sks-keyservers.net.
+If no keyserver is explicitly configured, dirmngr will use the built-in default of https://keyserver.ubuntu.com.
+To avoid the use of a default keyserver the value none can be used.

 --nameserver ipaddr